MrNewb/MrNewbCustomPlates/install/README.md

 - **Discord**: I created a basic Discord server to brainstorm ideas for future releases, focusing mainly on quality-of-life improvements and entertaining feature requests.
 I'm open to collaborating with anyone even helping small servers.
 Its odd and I dont fit the current fivem community, but I do this for fun and enjoy learning. https://discord.gg/ZBKYxB6PzA

+- **UPDATING**: This has been updated, the bridge was cleaned up a bit and some prefrences on how things were arranged.
+Hope you are enjoying it.